mathiesonlab/pg-gan/README.md

 ### Aside: Testing/customization in Summary Stats
 By default, `summary_stats` will use the same arguments used in the input file, but command line arguments can be used to override the original settings if desired -- usually for testing purposes.
 `python3 summary_stats.py chb_const.out chb_const.png -b alternate_mask.bed`
 Additionally, in some situations (usually testing), it may be desirable to not read from an input file at all, and instead use a static set of arguments and parameters.
 This can be arranged with the file `global_vars.py`, `section B: overwriting in-file data`.
-Set the variable `overwrite_trial_data = True`, and then adjust the dictionary `trial_data` as needed.
+Set the variable `OVERWRITE_TRIAL_DATA = True`, and then adjust the dictionary `TRIAL_DATA` as needed.
 ~~~
+# section B: overwriting in-file data-------------------------------------------
 OVERWRITE_TRIAL_DATA = True
 TRIAL_DATA = { 'model': 'const', 'params': 'Ne', 'data_h5': 'CHB.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.h5',
                'bed_file': '20120824_strict_mask.bed', 'reco_folder': 'genetic_map/', 'param_values': '10000.'}